magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/dashboards.md

 ## Prerequisites

-For faster learning and a better understanding of this guide, first, you have to follow the [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to get familiar with ThingsBoard devices and dashboards.
+For faster learning and a better understanding of this guide, first, you have to follow the [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to get familiar with IoT Hub devices and dashboards.

 ## Introduction

-ThingsBoard provides the ability to create and manage dashboards.
+IoT Hub provides the ability to create and manage dashboards.

 Each dashboard can contain plenty of widgets.
 Dashboards display data from many entities: devices, assets, etc. Dashboards can be assigned to Customers.